 You can buy these bonds from us.

 Buying bonds in India as a small investor is a pain.
 They are nowhere as liquid as stocks of the same companies, especially in small lot sizes.
-We aim to reduce this uncertainty in being able to buy the bonds you want, when you want, at a clearly stated price.
-We classify the bonds based on their term structure to clearly indicate for who they work best.
+We put our inventory on Sale on the exchange for anyone to buy them.

 What’s in it for us?
 We make a few basis points on the spread at which we worked hard to buy those bonds and the price at which we offer them.
 You don’t pay anything extra.
 Our commission is in the price.
 What you should care about is: “What interest rate am I getting?” (“Kitna milega?”)